zackwoo808/slide-solutions/README.md

 - ```npm run dev``` will start the react client on port 3000.

 ## Deployment
 - It's up to you how you'd like to deploy this app to production.
-Until now, we've used AWS/Auth0 for simple deployments, but haven't achieved production-level coordination and setup.
+Until now, we've used AWS for server deployments and Firebase for client hosting.
+We haven't achieved production-level coordination and setup.
 - Missing variables in the `.envrc` will need to be filled in with the ones you generate from your own local development environment.